Best-ways-to-digitize-photos-feature

 Part of learning how to scan old photos is understanding what resolution and file format to use.

-Now, I should take a minute to talk about file formats.
-Your three main file formats are going to be JPG, PNG, and TIFF.
+Regarding file formats: your three main file formats will be JPG, PNG, and TIFF.

-JPGs, also called jpegs, are your basic image file.
-They’re perfectly suited for sharing online and they’re going to have the smallest file size.
+JPGs, also called JPEGs, are your basic image file.
+They’re perfectly suited for sharing online as they’re fully compatible, and you can choose the level of compression.

-Jpegs have a smaller file size thanks to their image compression.
-This does make them a lossy format which means they do lose some detail and aren’t as good for printing.
+JPEGs have a smaller file size thanks to their image compression.
+This makes them a lossy format, meaning they lose some detail and aren’t as good for printing.

 PNG is the gold standard for digital image files.
 It’s got plenty of information for sharing a high-resolution digital image.
-PNG files are slightly larger than jpeg since they hold more information.
+PNG files are slightly larger than JPEGs since they hold more information.

 If you really want the best file type for scanning, the answer is TIFF.
-The TIFF file type is a favorite amongst photographers, graphic artists, and printers.
+The TIFF file format is a favourite among photographers, graphic artists, and printers.

 My Photos Are Digitized – Now What?